msquidward17/project1/README.md

 General:

-·Upload lab 1 in one html
+·Upload lab 1 in one html -- DONE
-  -HY:DONE

-·Provide link to original lab 1 in lab_1_links -HY:DONE
+·Provide link to original lab 1 in lab_1_links --DONE

 Technician:Huiyu Yang